 A complete text of this file is available as a pdf document.

 Kansas Geological Survey

-The High Plains aquifer, which includes the well-known Ogallala aquifer, is the most important water source for much of western and central Kansas (fig. 1), supplying 70% of the water used by Kansans each day.
+The High Plains aquifer, which includes the well-known Ogallala aquifer, is the most important water source for much of western and central Kansas (fig. 1), supplying 70% to 80% of the water used by Kansans each day.
 Water from the High Plains aquifer supports the region's cities, industry, and much of its agriculture.